 Our adventure began…

-…almost ten years ago with an orange 1974 Westfalia bus named Guanella.
-I found her lonely and long-forgotten under a towering oak tree, and after a nickel-tour of the inside and a hearty handshake I brought her home.
-She cost $400.
+…fourteen years ago with an orange bread-loaf of a 1974 Westfalia bus named Guanella.
+I found her lonely, weathered, and long-forgotten, tucked under a towering oak tree in the countryside outside of Boulder, Colorado.
+After a nickel-tour of the inside and a hearty handshake I brought her home.
+She cost [exactly] $420.

 I was set to get married in two weeks.
 While I didn’t know a thing about VW Buses, my wife-to-be, Laura, and I loved road trips.
 We loved camping.
-And we loved the two together, which is exactly why I decided this zany, orange, bread-loaf-of-a-VW-Bus would be the perfect wedding present to the two of us.
+And we loved the two together – which is exactly why I decided this zany orange VW-Bus would be the perfect wedding present to the two of us.
 Two weeks later we putted away from our wedding in it (complete with a foot of Colorado blizzard on top!).

 In the following years, we trekked to Mexico and back, were stranded in the middle of Wyoming, drove to the corner of the nation in Seattle, were nearly stranded in LA, camped the the shadow of the Grand Tetons, and broke down in 114 degree heat in the Valley of Fire, Utah.
 With shoestrings and duct tape, a green Bentley book and a dash of Yankee ingenuity, we made it work time after time.
 And we trekked through and camped in some of the most amazing places in the country.
 The walls of our house are now adorned with snapshots of memories of us and our little orange bus.
 She earned her keep hauling us around the country, and from driving us away from our wedding to taking us on unforgettable adventures, she became a part of our family.